glFusion/lglib/README.md

   * FPDF, by Olivier PLATHEY
   * HTML2PDF, by Laurent MINGUET
 - Message storage and retrieval for inter-plugin messaging
+- Automatically resize images (Experimental!).
+Enable the smartresizer in the pluginc configuration to test this feature.

 These scripts, especially the calendar, may not work correctly if they are loaded more than once, so this plugin becomes the single source for them.